All Episodes

 Yes, of course it is.

-Well, is it something you have to get with a you have to get a doctor's permission, right?
+Well, is it something you have to get with it?

-Well, here's what you gotta do.
+Well, here's what you got to do.

-So let me let me tell you about my doctor.
+Let me tell you about my doctor.

-And he's you know, a black bolt with multiple degrees now.
+And he's, you know, a black bolt with multiple degrees now.

-He he will he'll he'll he'll knock me out before I ever do that.
+He'll knock me out before I ever do that.

 You know what?